alexeyev/alexeyev.github.io/kyrgyz-language-contributions.md

 ### Models

-* Trained a better-performing fastText embeddings, will to be published on Zenodo soon.
+* Trained a better-performing fastText embeddings, will be published on Zenodo soon.

 ### Tools (including issues and pull requests)